Web Designers vs Web Developers

 - Functional usability - developers can often bring a different set of usability skills to the table since they're more experienced with creating applications and working with databases, they've often have a good idea on how to present and navigate data effectively.

-- HTML and CSS, although usually not as knowlegable as a designer who does it everyday and is following design trends.
+- HTML and CSS, although usually not as knowledgeable as a designer who does it everyday and is following design trends.

 - Server hosting and deployment of solutions, troubleshooting server issues are areas developers usually get involved in.